A guide to planning your Iceland road trip ft. Our 5 day itinerary

 Most of the tours and routes you’ll hear that people take in Iceland centre around ‘The Golden Circle’.
-The Golden Circle is a loop of around 300km from Reykjavik up the east coast of the island and covers most of the hotspots that i’m sure are already on your bucket list.
+The Golden Circle is a loop of around 300km from Reykjavik up the east coast of the island and covers most of the hot spots that I’m sure are already on your bucket list.

 The abandoned plane?
-Glacier Lagoon?
-Blue Lagoon?
+Glacier lagoon?
+Blue lagoon?
 Reynisfjara beach?
 Skogafoss waterfall?

-Yup, they’re all along it.
+Yes, they’re all along it.

 Most people drive up to Hofn before turning round and heading south again.
 With this navigation it’s pretty sweet because you don’t need to worry about seeing everything on the way up or about missing things.
 If a waterfall happens to be super busy when you turn up, you can always come back en route back to Reykjavík.
 Super chill!

 I absolutely loved how open the roads felt in Iceland.
-I loved that once you’ve left Reykjavík and until you returned, there were close to no traffic lights in sight.
+I loved that once you’d left Reykjavík and until you returned, there were close to no traffic lights in sight.
 I don’t remember seeing any housing estates or villages and the properties I did see were spaced out.